Women’s Glasses

 What to Avoid

-- ✕Aviator and bottom-heavy frames — direct attention downward toward the wide jaw — directly worsening the triangle's proportion imbalance
+- ✕Aviator and bottom-heavy frames — direct attention downward toward the wide jaw — directly worsening the proportion imbalance

 - ✕Wide frames at jaw width — visually confirms the inverted proportion rather than correcting it